Elity/EasyMock-VSCode/README.md

 # EasyMock

-A vscode extention for mock data
+A vscode extension for mock data

 ## Extension Settings